 Where to stay in Krabi

-Most travelers choose to stay in Ao Nang, which is the most convenient base for exploring the region.
-It has the highest concentration of hotels, restaurants and agencies making it easy to organize excursions to Railay, the islands or the surrounding natural sites.
+Most travelers choose to stay in Ao Nang , which is the most convenient base for exploring the region.
+It boasts the highest concentration of hotels, restaurants, and agencies that make it easy to arrange excursions to Railay, the islands, or the surrounding natural sites.

-On the continent, Tubkaek Beach It can also be a good alternative for those seeking more tranquility, but it is better to have a vehicle to stay in this area.
+On the mainland, Tubkaek Beach can also be a good alternative for those seeking more tranquility, but it is better to have a vehicle to stay in this area.

-Krabi town Finally, there remains a more local and quieter option, even if the majority of visitors prefer to stay near the sea.
+Finally, Krabi Town remains a more local and quieter option, even if the majority of visitors prefer to stay near the sea.

 To find accommodation, you can use the search tool below: